Gliwice Radio Tower

-Gliwice Radio Tower (Wieża radiostacji w Gliwicach) is a miniature painting on glass by Paweł Brodzisz, created in 2024.
-It is currently on exhibit at the Muzeum Miniaturowej Sztuki Profesjonalnej Henryk Jan Dominiak in Tychy.
-The painting measures 40 × 32 mm.

 Structure

 The Gliwice Radio Tower is 112 m tall, with a wooden framework of impregnated siberian larch linked by brass connectors.
+It's the tallest wooden structure in the world.
 It was nicknamed "the Silesian Eiffel Tower" by the local population.
 The tower has four platforms, at 40.4 m, 55.3 m, 80 m and 109.7 m above ground.
 The top platform measures 2.13 m square.
 A ladder with 365 steps provides access to the top.